 Other sights of Izyum

-Central park is one of the most favorite recreation areas.
-There are various attractions in the park, sculptures of favorite fairy-tales characters are met on its alleys.
-On celebration days and holidays one can purchase funny handicraft souvenirs here.
+The central park is one of the most favorite recreation areas.
+There are various attractions in the park.
+You can see sculptures of fairy-tales characters on its alleys.
+On celebration days and holidays, one can purchase funny handicraft souvenirs here.

-Museum of local study.
-The first hall exhibits pre-revolutionary interior, paintings of Izyum artists, nature of the area.
+The museum of local study.
+The first hall exhibits a pre-revolutionary interior, paintings of Izyum artists, nature of the area.

-The second hall illustrates life in the area in Soviet time along with the guide’s story about outstanding personalities of the city.
+The second hall illustrates life in the area in Soviet time along with a guide’s story about outstanding personalities of the city.